-We use an assured shorthold tenancy approved by the National Landlords Association.
+We use an up to date assured shorthold tenancy (unless doing a company let).
 Tenancies are usually drawn up for a minimum of 6 months.

 These will usually be the tenants’ responsibility.
-However, we will arrange for meter readings at the beginning of the tenancy and arrange for bills to be put into the tenants’ names.
+However, we will arrange for meter readings at the beginning and end of the tenancy and arrange for utilities to be put into the tenants' names.

 For both our Full Management and Rent Collection services, we collect the rent from the tenant by standing order, deduct our fees, pay any maintenance/repair bills and forward the balance to you within 5 working days.
 For the On Call and Let Only services, you are responsible for collecting the rent from the tenant.

-For the Full Management service we carry out an inspection roughly every 3 months and report back to you.
+For the Full Management service we carry out an inspection roughly every 6 months (3 months for licensed HMOs) and report back to you.
 We can carry out inspections on any other service as well, but these would be charged for separately.